2moe/tmoe/share/doc/en/readme.md

 # Documentation

 The documentation for this project has been migrated to the doc branch.
-You can preview it online at tmoe's doc site.
+You can read it online at tmoe's doc site.

 [doc.tmoe.me](https://doc.tmoe.me)